 “Pre-tax” and “post-tax” are terms commonly heard in relation to retirement and financial planning.
 Both can be used as a part of an effective strategy to help you achieve your financial goals.

 Pre-tax retirement accounts provide a distinct opportunity for growth because earnings grow tax deferred.
 While money can be contributed income tax free, future withdrawals made in retirement will be subject to standard income tax, based on the individual’s tax bracket at the time of withdrawal.
 Common examples of pre-tax investment accounts include Traditional 401ks and Traditional IRAs.

-A Traditional Individual Retirement Account (IRA) is not employer-sponsored and can be opened by anyone who receives taxable compensation during the year and is under the age of 70 1/2.
+A Traditional Individual Retirement Account (IRA) is not employer-sponsored and can be opened by anyone who receives taxable compensation during the year.
 If you, or your spouse (if you are married) contributes to a retirement plan at work, then there are income limits that might restrict your ability to deduct your IRA contribution.
 Like Traditional 401ks, pre-tax contributions and earnings grow tax deferred, and earnings are taxed at the time of distribution.
-The contribution limit for 2021 is $6,000, and the maximum catch-up contribution is $1,000 for individuals age 50 and older.
+The contribution limit for 2022 is $6,000, and the maximum catch-up contribution is $1,000 for individuals age 50 and older.

 What are post-tax accounts?

 Post-tax accounts are subject to income tax upfront.
 Earnings are deposited into an account where it can accrue interest or growth.
 You pay taxes on any interest you gain along the way.
 Common examples of post-tax accounts include: